$ bundle update [GEM] [--local] [--source=SOURCE]

 based on the latest versions of all gems available in the sources.

-Consider the following Gemfile
+Consider the following Gemfile:

 source 'https://rubygems.org' gem 'rails', '3.0.0.rc' gem 'nokogiri'

-When you run bundle install
+When you run bundle install the first time, bundler will

 resolve all of the dependencies, all the way down, and install what you